-Haven't you seen how the waters of the Yellow River come down from Heaven, rushing in their flow to the sea, never turning back again?
+Haven't you seen how the waters of the Yellow River

 Haven't you seen how in bright mirrors of mighty halls they grieve over whitened hair?

 At dawn, like strands of blue black silk, by twilight turned to snow.